Battle of Flers–Courcelette: 15 September

+56th (1/1st London) Division

 On the right of XIV Corps, the 56th (1/1st London) Division ordered the 169th Brigade (Brigadier-General Edward Coke) to capture Loop Trench across the Combles ravine, defended by Reserve Infantry Regiment 28 of the 185th Division.
 The brigade was to keep contact with the French in the valley.
 During the night, a battalion dug jumping-off trenches parallel to Combles Trench below Leuze Wood and a tank drove up to the corner of the wood by dawn.
 The tank set off again just before 6:00 a.m. to reach the objective with the infantry and after twenty minutes the creeping barrage began.
 Infantry advanced with the right wing aiming at the junction of Combles and Loop trenches and escaped a German counter-barrage which was late and easily reached the objective.

 The tank was a great shock to the defenders and greatly assisted the attack.
 The attackers were now to swing right to capture Loop Trench and the Loop but crossfire from German machine-guns prevented this and the British began to bomb up Loop Trench and down Combles Trench, which took all day and was reinforced by another battalion and a party of bombers.
 The tank was knocked out near the Loop but the crew held off German bombers, inflicting many casualties, until it was set on fire five hours later and abandoned.
 When night fell, a block was set up in Combles Trench beyond the junction but in the Loop the British were 80 yd short of the sunken road and an attack at 11:00 p.m. failed.